MitchMarq42/dotfiles/README.md

-#### This is a setup that I use.
+##### This is a setup that I use.
 You might find it bloated, or ugly, or even sacreligious.
 Nevertheless, it's what I use, so get over it.

 ---

-Good luck installing xmonad with my config!
-I suuure do hope that it compiles successfully and doesn't fail at importing anything...

 Also note: ~/.config/neofetch/config.conf has a couple of neat things going on with it: